 Self-employed expats in Oman can borrow up to 80% LVR.

 Some lenders might require Australian expats in Oman to have a Power of Attorney in Australia.

-Here are the main mortgage features expats in Oman can expect
+Here are the main mortgage features of an expat mortgage in Oman:

 Australian expats in Oman can get a loan with as little as 5% deposit.
 However, most lenders prefer deposits of around 20% otherwise the borrower will have to pay Lenders Mortgage Insurance.
 Omani nationals might need to offer a deposit nearer 30%.

 Borrowing power is significantly affected by earning in a foreign currency.
 As a tier 2 currency, the Omani rial is less stable.
 Therefore, most lenders only look at 60 - 80% of your net income.
 You might find your borrowing power takes a hit.

 Most lenders will allow Aussie expats and Omani nationals to choose repayment plans of monthly, weekly, or fortnightly.
 Plus, expats can make extra repayments and pay off their loan early without facing a penalty.